codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 For AWS ALB installations, you must do the following:
 * Create an `Alias` record in Amazon Route 53
-* Manually register Git integrations - see Git integration registration.
+* Manually register Git integrations - see _Git integration registration_.

 Create an `Alias` record in Amazon Route 53, and map your zone apex (example.com) DNS name to your Amazon CloudFront distribution.